via Homebrew

-A modern replacement for ls with colors, Git integration, and tree view capabilities
+Modern replacement for ls with colors, Git integration, and extended file metadata display

-exa is a command-line replacement for the traditional ls command that ships with Unix and Linux systems.
-It provides enhanced file listing capabilities with color-coded output to distinguish file types and metadata, support for symlinks, extended attributes, and Git status integration.
-The tool displays files in multiple formats including grid view (default), long view with detailed information, and tree view for directory recursion.
+exa is a command-line file listing tool that replaces the traditional ls command with enhanced functionality and better defaults.
+It displays files with color-coded types and metadata, supports symlinks, extended attributes, and Git status information.
+The tool provides multiple display formats including grid view, tree view, and detailed long format with customizable columns.

 # via Homebrew